cojeyambao0601/sap-hana-cookbook/README.md

 	)

 	run_list "recipe[hana::install-client]"

+### SAP Hana lifecycle manager on a node
+For installing SAP Hana lifecycle manager on a node in your landscape, add the **[hana::install-lifecyclemngr]** recipe to the node's run list.

+#### Example
+To install SAP Hana lifecycle manager on a node, use the following role:

+	name "hana-install-lifecyclemngr"
+	description "Role for installing SAP Hana lifecyclemanager"

+	run_list "recipe[hana::install-lifecyclemngr]"

 ### Updrading existing SAP Hana installations
 The recipes **[hana::upgrade]** and **[hana::upgrade-client]** - as the names imply - will upgrade an existing SAP Hana and SAP Hana client, respectively.